ESMCI/visualCaseGen/paper/paper.md

 determining components, physics, grids, and parameterization choices, many of which have strict compatibility constraints. visualCaseGen addresses this challenge by integrating an SMT-based constraint solver, built using the Z3 solver [@de2008z3].
-Z3 was chosen for its robust Python API, and its ability to efficiently manage complex logical relationships, making it well-suited for handling CESM’s intricate configuration dependencies.
+Z3 was chosen for its robust Python API and its efficiency in managing complex logical relationships involving multiple parameter types such as integers, reals, booleans, and strings.
+As such, Z3 is well suited to handling the intricate dependencies and constraints inherent in CESM configurations.

 In visualCaseGen, constraints are specified as key-value pairs, where the key represents a Z3 logical expression defining a condition, and the value is the error message displayed when the constraint is violated.
-The following examples illustrate constraints of increasing complexity:
+These constraints enforce compatibility rules and prevent invalid model configurations.
+Below are three examples of visualCaseGen constraints with increasing complexity, demonstrating how the SMT solver can enforce simple value bounds, conditional dependencies, and more complex multi-component logical rules:

 ```python